whiplashmerch/glossy/README.md

 glossy = Glossy::Base.new(fixer: FullName)
 ```

-You can now run check for failures on ID's of your choice:
+You can now check for failures on ID's of your choice:

 ```ruby
 suspect_ids = [User.where(:created_at > Time.now() - 1.day).pluck(:id)]